thomashope/thomashope_xyz/src/2022/on-destroy-in-editor.md

-title: Implementing `OnDestroyInEditor()` in Unity
+title: OnDestroy() Only in Edit Mode in Unity
-description: How to call a function when an object is destroyed in edit mode.
+description: How to call a function only when a game object is destroyed in edit mode.
+Building tools in Unity.

 # Implementing `OnDestroyInEditor()` in Unity